incident-io/internships-grads-takehome/README.md

   recognisable names in tech: OpenAI, Netflix, Lovable, Linear and more that we can't share yet!

-Do not apply if:
+We're not looking candidates that are:

-- You're looking for an 'intern' project: this placement will have you doing real work and we'll make little distinction between an intern and a fulltime engineering hire.
+- Looking for an 'intern' project: this placement will have you doing real work and we'll make little distinction between an intern and a fulltime engineering hire.
-- You don't enjoy learning new technologies by 'doing': we expect engineers to get involved building and learn as they go (most have learned Go while on the job, as an example).
+- Don't enjoy learning new technologies by 'doing': we expect engineers to get involved building and learn as they go (most have learned Go while on the job, as an example).
-- You prefer to work solo: we're highly collaborative and all your work will happen as part of a team.
+- Prefer to work solo: we're highly collaborative and all your work will happen as part of a team.

 ## Application process